Musk cashes out another $3.6 bln in Tesla stock | Technology

 The value of Musk's total selling over the past year comes to nearly $40 billion.
 "It will start to be tiring for investors," said Tareck Horchani, head of prime brokerage dealing at Maybank Securities in Singapore.

-Tesla stock, which fell nearly 3% in premarket trading on Thursday, has halved this year, underperforming both automakers and the broader tech-heavy Nasdaq, which is down about 30% this year.
-The value of Musk's total selling over the past year comes to nearly $40 billion.

-"It will start to be tiring for investors," said Tareck Horchani, head of the prime brokerage dealing at Maybank Securities in Singapore.
-SPREAD THIN

-Musk's fortune, mostly tied up in Tesla shares, has fallen with prices this year and he briefly lost his title as the world's richest person last week - according to Forbes - when he was overtaken by Louis Vuitton boss Bernard Arnault.
-Besides Tesla and Twitter, where Musk's management and tweets are attracting political attention and blowback, Musk also heads rocket company SpaceX and Neuralink, a startup developing interfaces to connect the human brain to computers.

-Tesla, meanwhile, is grappling with lingering logistics challenges and said in October it expected to miss this year's vehicle delivery target.
-It is more profitable than rivals who have struggled to make money from selling electric cars.
 The latest share sale comes a month after Musk sold shares worth $4 billion in the days after he closed the Twitter deal.

-Tesla investor Ross Gerber, a strong supporter of Musk, said on Twitter that Tesla should announce a buyback "to take advantage to (sic) the low share price Elon has created."
+Tesla investor Ross Gerber, a strong supporter of Musk, said on Twitter that Tesla should announce a buy back "to take advantage to (sic) the low share price Elon has created."

+SPREAD THIN Musk's fortune, mostly tied up in Tesla shares, has fallen with prices this year and he briefly lost his title as the world's richest person last week - according to Forbes - when he was overtaken by Louis Vuitton boss Bernard Arnault.

+Meanwhile, Twitter has seen advertisers flee amid worries about Musk's approach to policing tweets, hitting revenues and its ability to pay interest on the $13 billion debt that Musk took on for the deal.
+His controversial tweets also threaten to damage the brand and sales of Tesla cars, investors say.

+"Investors are concerned about demand, pricing, auto-GMs (gross margins) and Twitter distraction/overhang/impact on Tesla brand," said RBC Capital Markets, slashing its price target by $100 to $225.
+Tesla is also facing macroeconomic headwinds that weigh on demand for its expensive cars.
+The company is offering discounts in the United States and China, two of its biggest markets, to boost demand.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)